 The race has enormous infrastructure costs, most of which are fixed and committed up to twelve months in advance, which unfortunately prevents the option of a full refund.
 We want to be as fair as possible though, so while your entry fee includes a non-refundable deposit, if you notify us 100 days before the race, you will get a partial refund.
 Please read the T&Cs before you make your payment.

-At each of the checkpoints, (Middleton-in-Teesdale, Alston and Bellingham) Spinners are offered:
+At each of the checkpoints, (Langdon Beck, Alston and Bellingham) Spinners are offered:

 - Hot meals (such as pasta or porridge)